jakearchibald/jakearchibald.com/static-build/posts/2025/07/give-footnotes-the-boot/index.md

 </script>

 But this is still shit!
 I see good, smart people, who'd always [avoid using "click here" as link text](https://www.w3.org/QA/Tips/noClickHere), littering their articles with link texts such as <sup>1</sup>, <sup>7</sup>, and _sometimes even <sup>12</sup>_.
 Not only is this as contextless as "click here", it also provides the extra frustration of a tiny-weeny hit target.

+_Update:_ Adrian Roselli pointed out that there are [numerous bugs with accessibility tooling and superscript](https://adrianroselli.com/2022/09/brief-note-on-super-and-subscript-text.html).

 And all this for what?
 To cargo-cult academia?
 Stop it!
 Stop it now!
 Footnotes are a shitty hack built on the limitations of printed media.
 It's dumb to build on top of those limitations when they don't exist on the web platform.
 So I ask you to break free of footnotes and do something better.